 Planning Commissioner Lance Saleme can be reached by email at firstname.lastname@example.org .

 Planning Commissioner Anthony Becker can be reached by email at email@example.com.

 The Architectural Committee may also be reached by email at Planning@santaclaraca.gov.

-How to Apply for Architectural Review?Applications requiring Committee review should be submitted at least three weeks prior to the Committee meeting.
-Applications shall be filed with the Planning Division and shall be accompanied by four (4) copies of fully dimensioned site plans, floor plans and elevation drawings of proposed structures.
+How to Apply for Architectural Review?Applications requiring Committee review should be submitted at least eight to 12 weeks prior to the Committee meeting, excluding projects that require CEQA review.
+Applications shall be filed with the Planning Division and shall be accompanied by four (4) copies of fully dimensioned site plans, floor plans and elevation drawings of proposed structures for single-family residential applications and 12 copies for all other applications.
 Applications must have the property owner’s signature prior to submittal.
 Detailed instructions and submittal requirements are provided on the application form.
 Such application shall be accompanied by a non-refundable fee as shown in the Planning Application Fee Schedule.

 Committee Findings and ActionsIn order to grant architectural approval, the findings and determinations of the Architectural Committee must be in accordance with the City of Santa Clara Municipal Code Section 18.76.020(c).
 The design and location of the proposed development must be in keeping with the character of the neighborhood and support harmonious development as specified by the Zoning Ordinance and the General Plan of the City.
 If the Architectural Committee is unable to make these findings and determinations necessary for architectural approval, the application will be denied.